 6-2.1.2 Townhouse (Attached Single-Family Dwellings).

-Townhouses consist of three or more attached dwelling units having separate dwelling entrances, with the dwelling units separated by 2-hour fire walls.
+Townhouses consist of three or more attached dwelling units having separate dwelling entrances, with the dwelling units separated by 2-hour fire area separation walls (party/firewalls) such that each unit is considered a separate building.
+These wall systems are specially developed to protect the occupants of the attached residences.
+These walls are structurally independent, continuous from the foundation to the underside of the roof sheathing (or continue through the roof to form a parapet) and the wall must be designed to allow collapse of the construction on the fire side without collapse of the adjacent separation wall.
 The fire walls are designed and constructed to maintain its structural integrity independent of the unit on the opposite side of the wall.
 See Figure 6-5.